valeIT/valeIT.github.io/_posts/2020-01-09-ios-architectures.md

     }
 ```

-We can now create the Repository:
+We can now create the Repository.
+Its only goal is to load the data and pass it back to the presenter.

 ```
 final class DetailRepository {